 Adeyiza Momoh, M.D., and his colleagues recently published two papers seeking to understand patients’ decisions and provide them with the right counsel.
-Momoh, a reconstructive surgeon in the University of Michigan Comprehensive Cancer Center’s Breast Cancer Center, discusses what they found below.
+Momoh, a reconstructive surgeon in the University of Michigan Rogel Cancer Center’s Breast Cancer Center, discusses what they found below.

 What are the primary factors breast cancer patients consider when making treatment and reconstruction decisions?